Ashyaa/birtho/README.md

 - Commands can be used with the configured prefix (eg `a!info`) or with a mention to the bot (eg `@bot info`)
 - Command to reset the game
 - Command to configure the minimum and maximum cooldown for monster spawns
+- Command to configure how long a monster stays before leaving

 ## Basic game features
 - The list of monsters and items the bot will use is read from a YAML configuration file, not provided in the repository (see YAML Configuration)